ajdeans84/stock-analysis/README.md

   ```

-  By implementing arrays, we were able to reduce the times a code block was run to just over 3,000 times (one for each row of data).
+  Implementing arrays reduced the times a code block was run to just over 3,000 times (one for each row of data).
 Instead of looping through the tickers, we can check the ticker value against the value we would expect from our array, and update the variables of interest in their own arrays, which are output at the end instead of after each current ticker has been checked.

   Here we initialized our arrays;
   ```